iotexproject/halogrants/rfp-proposals/rfp-proposal-jrpc.md

 ## Deliverables

-1. A WebOS integrated antenna-js + ioctl type application.
+1. A WebOS integrated antenna-js / iotex-antenna-embedded web version + ioctl type application.
 The app will provide full command user access to IoTeX mainnet.
 2. A 3D/2.5D web interface hosting the command console - compiled in Emscripten, a cross compliation tool developed for golang/C++.
 The basic rendering is done by SDL2/OpenGLes.

 ## Development Roadmap